mmlab/edge-icn/README.md

 # Edge-ICN
-This repository coners a researh effort currently under review.
+This repository conserns work currently under review.
 Source code will be released soon.